CraigFoote/flatpak-maven-plugin/README.md

 ## TODO

-* Create a separate goal to call `flatpak-builder` to build repository.
-* Create a separate goal to call `flatpak` to build .flatpak file,
+* Create a separate goal to call `flatpak` to export .flatpak file,
 * Site development.
 * Investigate and release the plugin to maven central.